Cairo University: History

-Before he retired in 1907, the British representative in Egypt, Lord Cromer, remained opposed to establishing of higher education in the country for fear that it would foment unrest.
+Before he retired in 1907, the British representative in Egypt, Lord Cromer, was opposed to establishing a higher education institution in the country for fear that it would foment unrest.
 The university opened as a small private institution in 1908.
 Its early founding and location made it a model for later universities throughout the Arab world.
 It was taken over as a state university in 1925 and became Cairo University in 1954.

 The university was founded on 21 December 1908, as the result of an effort to establish a national center for higher education.
 Several constituent colleges preceded the establishment of the university including the College of Engineering (كلية الهندسة) in 1816, which was shut down by the Khedive of Egypt and Sudan, Sa'id Pasha, in 1854.
 Cairo University was founded as a European-inspired civil university, in contrast to the religious university of Al Azhar, and became the prime indigenous model for other state universities.
 In 1928, the first group of female students enrolled at the university.

 On 27 January 2020, Egypt's High Administrative Court approved Cairo University's decision to ban its professors from wearing the niqab or face veil which was introduced in 2015.